morkonrad/graphcl/README.md

 What is this ?
 --------------
-It's header only library that supports collaborative CPU-GPU workload processing.
-It enables parallel and asynchronous tasks execution described by the task graph.
+It's framework for execution of OpenCL-kernel graphs on multiple-devices such as mix. of CPUs and GPUs.
+In short, the whole concept is to provide the kernel-graph by the user without tedious distribution and mapping to the execution platform.
+The mapping and scheduling of graph-nodes its delegated to the GraphCL-runtime.
+Runtime distributes and mapps tasks automatically.
+It enables also parallel and asynchronous tasks execution, regardles of the number, type and power of processors.

 **Features:**

-1. Task graph API and runtime that implements a) the graph schedule calculation b) based on calculated schedule executes the task/kernels.
+1. OpenCL-C kernel graph API and runtime that implements a) the graph schedule calculation b) based on calculated schedule executes the task/kernels.
 2. It supports parallel+asynchronous tasks/kernels execution on: multiple-CPU and/or multiple-GPU
 4. Runtime-driver enables Variable workload (Ndrange) splitting and execution
 5. Support for Intel,AMD CPUs and AMD/Nvidia GPUs

 Structure
 --------------
 Whole project consists of separate modules.
-Graphcl:
-  A) schedule
-  B) driver-runtime
+A) schedule B) driver-runtime

 First folder schedule includes implementation of graph schedule calculation.
 The schedule-module uses the HEFT implementation ( ref. guthub ...).
 In short it recieves as input some OpenCL kernel-graph.
 In the graph each node represents a kernel function.
 For each kernel-function there are profiled execution times to build node weights.
 For graph-edge weights the schedule-module uses profiled bandwidth for interconnection-bus between CPUs-GPUs.
 Once the schedule is calculated the schedule-module analyzes the data-flow between nodes and genereates graphCL-commands.

 Second folder driver-runtime includes implementation of GraphCL.
 GraphCL-API includes high-level commands that enable two asnychronous types of operations.
 First operation basicly enqueues some OpenCL-C kernel on CPU or GPU.
 Second operation enables asynchronous (non-blocking call) transfers between CPU<->GPU GPU<->GPU.
-The whole driver uses OpenCL-API and runtime from different Hardware-Vendors.
-Currently its OpenCL Platform from Intel for AMD-Intel CPUs and OpenCL Platform for AMD or NVidia GPUs.
+The whole driver uses OpenCL-runtimes from different Hardware-Vendors.
+Currently its a Intel-OpenCL-Platform that supports AMD/Intel CPUs, and AMD/NVIDIA-OpenCL-Platform for AMD/NVidia GPUs.
 Finally, parallel-conccuerent execution of kernels on different processors and data-transfers are synchronized and managed by the GraphCL-runtime.
 The cross-platform synchronization is implemented with OpenCL-queueus, OpenCl-events and asynchronous user-event callbacks.
+Additionally, the driver includes several utility functions/apps. such as: unti-tests, some benchmark and profiling code.

 Requierments ?
 ---------------